mckunkel/clas12docs/OfflineSoftware/source/tracking/introduction.rst

    mymachine> setenv CLASROOT `pwd` mymachine> scons

-The setup of enviroment variabe CLASROOT is necessary for the package to locate the dictionaries for bank neccessary to construct ROOT tree for evio data files.
+The setup of environment variable CLASROOT is necessary for the package to locate the dictionaries for bank necessary to construct ROOT tree for evio data files.
 The examples folder contains sample codes that run in ROOT(CINT).

 Example Session